top of page

 Arrive in the morning, check into your hotel, and start your Amsterdam adventure with a canal cruise.
 Boats depart right next to Central Station and return to the same spot after an hour.
 Slip on the audio guide, lean back, and let the city glide past you.

 🚤 Prefer a private cruise?
-Talk to me now!
+Contact me now!

 Afterwards, take a stroll along Damrak.
 Stop at the famous Manneken Pis fries — Just remember: in the Netherlands, we eat fries with mayonnaise.